 On a more serious note it was brilliant final few days skiing.
 I put together some really good GS turns and the glimmers of a promising start to the season looked like they were starting to take form.

 Throughout the camp I was inspired by something one of the BSA coaches said to me in the opening days of training - "You know how to make one world cup turn, you've just got to make 60 of those in every run."
 No one can pull off 60 world cup turns every time but the point is persistency and consistency.
 I feel like during this camp, especially now in slalom, I have started to develop the ethic of consistency in my skiing.
 Perhaps not nailing every turn but certainly within line and movement patterns.
 The discipline is there and so is the will and intention to execute this.
-It was a brilliant four weeks where I improved just about every aspect of what I do.

 Hopefully from the platform we've worked hard to put down we're ready to go again and build on my technique both in October and when the season starts.